clarkt3/llm-prompts/README.md

     # 2. instead of telling the agent to build a Python function, tell it to build and then test a Python function.

     # 3. If you want the agent to use any specific tools, include the tools in your prompt

+    # Remember you always need to run - docker pull latest for things to work
 ```
 ###### Blue Print for Remaining Sections/Days
 ## Section X: Section Title